Last year we awarded almost £2 million, supporting over 130,000 people across Wiltshire and Swindon.

-In 2019/20 we awarded almost £305,000 in individual grants to support children and young people's education.
-The majority was given in university bursaries to 55 young people, many from challenging backgrounds, helping to alleviate their financial concerns and allowing them to focus on their studies.
+In 2022/23 we awarded over £440,000 in individual grants to support children and young people's education.
+The majority was given in university bursaries to 67 young people, many from challenging backgrounds, helping to alleviate their financial concerns and allowing them to focus on their studies.

-Our smaller education programmes enabled 43 young people from low income families to pursue vocational studies and 27 children and young people, who have a disability or additional learning need, to improve their educational opportunities or enhance their development.
+Our smaller education programmes enabled 20 young people from low income families to pursue vocational studies and 13 children and young people, who have a disability or additional learning need, to improve their educational opportunities or enhance their development.
 Additionally we awarded 39 grants through our SWEF programme to support young people to set up their own business.

 Increasing our impact